-In 2018-20189, 42 (74%) hold advanced degrees, and two faculty members have acquired National Board Certification.
+In 2019-2020, 45 (75%) hold advanced degrees, and two faculty members have acquired National Board Certification.
 The following chart represents the educational level of the faculty at Lake Forest for the last three years.

-Analysis and Discussion of Student Population Data
+Student Population Data

 The student population at Lake Forest changes from year to year.
 The table below illustrates the changes in the school enrollment for the past three years as well as the Average Daily Attendance for the past three years.
-The average attendance for years 2016-2019 is 94.5%.
+The average attendance for years 2017-2020 is 94.8%.